 MYTH: Big Ag = factory farms.

-FACT: Critics of modern ag choose to use the word “Big Ag” intentionally because they don’t want their readers to think of the people behind the farms.
+FACT: Critics of modern ag choose to use the word “Big Ag” intentionally because they don’t want their readers to think about the people behind the farms.
 They only want readers to think modern agriculture is about uncaring, money hungry, greedy companies who raise as many animals as possible, in the least amount of space and with little to no attention in dirty hell holes.
-The fact is modern farms are run and owned by family farms–98% of them to be exact.
+The fact is, modern farms are run and owned by family farms–98% of them to be exact.
 And these farm families do really care for the land and their animals.
-In fact, many of them will tell you they were “born to farm” and are truly blessed.
+In fact, many of them will tell you they were “born to farm” and are truly blessed to be farmers.

 Farms do look different than years ago.
 Using modern barns and new technology helps greatly reduce or eliminate many stressors.
 Stressors such as weather, proper nutrition levels, predators and animal social hierarchy.